 The Government Accountability Office hasn’t conducted a survey on federal civilian law enforcement functions since 2006.
 In that survey, there were more than 25,000 law enforcement officers reported working in government agencies outside of traditional crime-fighting departments.
 Among the smaller agencies, 3,812 criminal investigators were counted.

 Congress typically provides much less oversight of these officers and investigators than it provides officers within traditional federal law enforcement agencies such as the FBI.
 Committees overseeing these departments pay little heed to their policing practices.

-It is often the agencies’ OIGs that are tasked with enforcing new regulatory criminal laws and expanding public law enforcement.
-But inspector generals are also intended to serve as the primary sources of accountability within their departments – often, IGs are the ones who blow the whistle on officer practices.
-The massive increase in criminal laws focused on the public has muddled the function of the OIGs, endangering the integrity of essential oversight.
+It is often the agencies’ inspector generals that are tasked with enforcing new regulatory criminal laws and expanding public law enforcement.
+But inspector generals are also intended to serve as the primary sources of accountability within their departments — often, inspector generals are the ones who blow the whistle on officer practices.
+The massive increase in criminal laws focused on the public has muddled the function of inspectors generals, endangering the integrity of essential oversight.